zerodevapp/sdk/README.md

 bun install viem permissionless @kerneljs/core @kerneljs/ecdsa-validator
 ```

-## Environment Setup
+## Building and Testing

-Before running the tests, ensure you have installed the necessary dependencies and built the core package:
+Before running the tests, ensure you have installed [bun](https://bun.sh/) and all the necessary dependencies and built the core package:

 ```bash
 bun install
 cd packages/core